 A passion for education.
 A call to leadership.
 A desire to build a brighter, better-educated tomorrow.
-These are the qualities that exemplify the worldview candidates for our Administrative Services Credential program.
-In this program, offered by the California School of Education (CSOE), we will transform the experienced teachers of today into the principals, superintendents, administrators, and educational leaders of tomorrow.
+These are the qualities that exemplify the worldview of candidates in our Administrative Services Credential program.
+In this program, offered by the California School of Education (CSOE), we will help transform the experienced teachers of today into the principals, superintendents, administrators, and educational leaders of tomorrow.
 If you are an experienced educator looking to take the next step into a management and leadership role, this is the program that will take you from educator to a leader of education’s future.

 The program is offered entirely online with courses designed to effectively train you in vital aspects of educational administration—from School Law and Ethics, to Finance, to Human Resource Management.

-You can get your Master of Arts in Education in Educational Administration (MAE) with just one additional class—a capstone project to be completed after the standard credential courses.
+You can get your Master of Arts in Education (MAE) in Educational Administration with just one additional class—a capstone project to be completed after the standard credential courses.

 The Administrative Services Credential is a 30- or 33-unit program that can be completed in just one year.

 This program takes an experienced teacher and provides them, through a CAL APA-approved curriculum, the day-to-day knowledge, skills, and abilities ensuring their success after graduation.

 This program is fully approved by the California Commission on Teacher Credentialing (CTC), just like all of CSOE’s programs.

 In each course, faculty are encouraged to bring their real-world experiential knowledge to the table and enable student discussion that resembles an in-class format.